"CRUX OF THE MATTER"

 on their own, then fine.
 But to fill our minds with

-past crux references would only impede a more creative
+past crux references would only impede a more authentic

 ritual triggers to this group that provoked, in